-To stop the truck, put the joystick in neutral position and then release the brake switch smoothly until the vehicle stops and take off the foot on the dead man switch.
+To stop the truck, put the direction control lever in neutral position and then release the brake pedal smoothly until the vehicle stops.

 ▲ Stop a lift truck as gradually as practical.
 Hard braking and wheel sliding are dangerous, increase wear and can cause you to lose a load and damage to the lift truck.
 Can cause tip-over.